pravallikabr/active_users_count/README.md

 Json files are expected to be placed in input folder

-#### Running make command to build and bring up the docker (if no make available please execute below commands manually in teminal under make docker-build) )
+#### Running make command to build and bring up the docker (if no make available please execute below commands manually in terminal using commands under make docker-build) )
 ```
 make docker-build
 ```